jchai002/conduit/README.md

 ```

 Your Slack messages stay between you and Slack.
 Conduit searches on your behalf using your own OAuth token.
 Nothing leaves your machine except the normal Claude API calls.

+## Why

+Every dev team has this workflow:

+1. Product discussions happen in Slack
+2. Developer gets a task: "implement what we discussed"
+3. Developer spends 20 minutes searching Slack, re-reading threads
+4. Developer opens AI coding tool and manually explains the context
+5. AI implements based on incomplete understanding

+Steps 3–4 are pure waste.
+The context exists — it's just trapped in Slack.
+Conduit bridges the gap:

+> "Implement what Sarah mentioned last week about rate limiting"

+The agent searches conversations, fetches threads, and codes with full business context — no copy-pasting required.

 ## Architecture